 decoding process: The process specified in this Specification that reads a bitstream and derives decoded samples from it.

-dependent frame (DF): A stream packet with stream_packet_type equal to DF_SPT.
+dependent frame (DF): A stream packet that contains coded waveform data that is encoded and decoded in a manner that depends on data from one or more previous frames.

 encoder: An embodiment of an encoding process.

-encoding process: A process that accepts waveform data as input and produces a bitstream conforming to this Specification.
+encoding process: A process that accepts waveform data as input and produces a bitstream.

 flag: A variable or single-bit syntax element that can take one of the two possible values 0 and 1.

-frame: Either an independent frame or a dependent frame.
+frame: Either an independent frame or a dependent frame for a particular channel group.

-frame sequence: A sequence of frames that starts with an independent frame followed by zero or more dependent frames.
+frame sequence: A sequence of frames for a particular channel group that starts with an independent frame that is followed by zero or more dependent frames.

-independent frame (IF): A stream packet with stream_packet_type equal to IF_SPT.
+independent frame (IF): A stream packet that contains coded waveform data that can be decoded without using data from any other frame.

+inverse transform: A process by which a block of transform coefficients is converted to a block of time-domain sample values.

-stream packet: A string of bytes containing a stream packet header and the syntax structure containing that data.
+stream packet: A string of bytes containing a stream packet header and a syntax structure of the type indicated in that header.

 stream packet header: A syntax structure specifying the header of a stream packet.

-It contains a stream_packet_type, a stream_packet_label and a stream_packet_length syntax element that identifies the number of bytes in the syntax structure that follows within the stream packet.
+stream packet label: A syntax element in a stream packet header specifying a substream identifier of a stream packet.

 stream packet stream: A sequence of stream packets.

+substream: A sequence of stream packets having the same stream packet label.

-syntax element: An element of data represented in the bitstream.
+syntax element: An element of data that is represented in the bitstream.

 syntax structure: Zero or more syntax elements that are present together in the bitstream in a specified order.

-transform: A part of the decoding process by which a block of transform coefficients is converted to a block of time-domain values.
+transform: A part of the encoding process by which a block of time-domain sample values is converted to a block of transform coefficients.

-transform block: A block of samples resulting from a transform in the decoding process.
+transform block: A block of transform coefficients associated with a transform in a frequency domain or a block of sample values in the time domain.

-transform coefficient: A scalar quantity, considered to be in a frequency domain, that is associated with a particular frequency index in a transform in the decoding process.
+transform coefficient: A scalar quantity, considered to be in a frequency domain, that is associated with a particular frequency index in a transform.

 transform coefficient level: An integer quantity representing the value associated with a particular frequency index in the decoding process prior to scaling for computation of a transform coefficient value.

+waveform: A set of channels represented in a bitstream.

+waveform parameter set: A syntax structure that specifies the highest-level structuring of the waveform or substreams represented in a bitstream, including the grouping of channels and the number of channels in each group.

+waveform parameter set identifier; A syntax element referencing a waveform parameter set.

 Abbreviations